Skip to content

 Governor's and Key Volunteer Service Awards

 Each year, the Center coordinates this program for the Governor’s office for Chatham, Durham, Granville, Orange, Person, and Wake counties.
-County winners are selected and submitted to the Governor’s office, where they are considered for the State’s highest volunteer recognition, the Medallion Award, which is given to the top 20 volunteers in the state.
+County winners are selected and submitted to the Governor’s office, where they are considered for the State’s highest volunteer recognition, the Medallion Award, which is given to the top 20 to 25 volunteers in the state.

 Nominate Outstanding Volunteers for the Governor’s Volunteer Service Award